 Additional data is added to the template based on the information agreed upon between the client and the sales representative.
 All this can be done at the same time when the request was made since contracts in Salesforce are accessible anywhere with an internet-enabled device.

 Depending on the complexity of the contract, this stage may involve numerous revisions coupled with comparisons of the current draft with other contracts drafted in the past.
 This is the stage of the CLM that may take up the longest time but the back and forth time is effectively reduced by the ability to collaborate in real-time.
 The automation program used for this process will make it easier to keep track of the different edits made to the document.
 All these changes can be recorded for later review of the negotiation process.
-Salesforce agreements can be formatted to make the document easier to read for all concerned parties.
+With Salesforce agreement automation, agreements can be formatted to make the document easier to read for all concerned parties.

 After the negotiations, both parties can go through the edits made or the entire contract to make sure that everything that has been negotiated gets represented accurately in the contract.
 This is a process that would take hours or days if it had to be carried out manually but with the contract approval process Salesforce uses along with the automation software, everything can be fast-tracked.
 The contract may have to go through more than just one approver and this may take time.
 Automating this process makes it possible to have every approver notified that the contract is ready for their approval.
 Alternatively, they can be involved during the negotiation stage where they can receive the notification whenever an edit is made so that they may go through it.